Anti-inflammatory Research Laboratory

 The primary objective of this laboratory is the drug discovery of new anti-inflammatory and cytoprotective agents as well as the new chemistry that is derived from their syntheses and modifications.

 Mechanism studies suggest that BARD regulates various proteins regarding inflammation and carcinogenesis, including Keap1, IKKb, and JAK1, to name a few, by reversible Michael addition between the nonenolizable cyanoenone in ring A of BARD and the SH groups of cysteine moieties on these proteins.
 On the basis of the information that essential pharmacophores are nonenolizable cyanoenones, we designed tricyclic compounds containing nonenolizable cyanoenones which gave reversible Michael adduct with a SH group.
 We have demonstrated that they are also potent activators of the Keap1/Nrf2/ARE pathway.
 Among such synthetic tricycles, TBE-31 with an ethynyl group shows remarkable features in various in vitro and in vivo bioassays related to inflammation and carcinogenesis, which BARD does not.
-Thus, TBE-31 is expected to be a first in class therapeutic for the treatment of diabetic nephropathy as a back-up compound of BARD.
+Thus, TBE-31 is expected to be a second generation of therapeutic for the treatment of diabetic nephropathy as a back-up compound of BARD.
 We have already established an improved synthesis of TBE-31, which is suitable for a large scale production at low cost.
 We have started the toxicological evaluation of TBE-31 in collaboration with Dr. Dinkova-Kostova (University of Dundee) in the United Kigdom.

 - Saito, A.; Zheng, S.; Takahashi, M.; Li, W.; Ojima, I.; Honda, T. An improved synthesis of a hydroxylmethyl tricyclic ketone from cyclohexanone, the key processes for the synthesis of a highly potent anti-inflammatory and cytoprotective agent.
 Synthesis 2013, 45, 3255–3258.